 The Local Government Association aims to create a working environment in which the resources of a highly experienced, well motivated workforce are marshalled to promote better local government.
 Salary

-The LGA has a transitional flexible working policy which has been implemented during the pandemic in early 2021 and will be kept under review for at least six months.
+The LGA has a transitional flexible working policy which aims to support our move to hybrid working as this has been implemented during the pandemic in early 2021 and will be kept under review for at least six months.

 The LGA flexible working approach is based on four core principles: